Buyer’s Guide: Ladders

 Many modern ladders include built-in accessories that boost ladder storage capacity, reduce strain, and protect nearby surfaces from the ladder.
 Popular accessories include the pail shelf, usually extending from the rear rail at level with one of the steps to hold paint buckets or utensils; ladder caps that slide over the rail ends to prevent damage to whatever surface the ladder is propped against; and podiums, or large platforms that take the place of one or more steps on the ladder to offer extra foot room during long or intensive jobs.

-With a better understanding of which types of ladders meet your needs, check out our picks for the best ladders per category.
-Each meets criteria outlined above and garners rave reviews from consumers.
+With a better understanding of which types of ladders meet your needs, check out our picks for some of the best ladders per category.

-BEST STEP STOOL: Rubbermaid Lightweight Aluminum Step Stool
+BEST STEP LADDER: Rubbermaid Lightweight Aluminum Step Stool

 This climber offers just the boost (as well as a 225-pound load capacity) needed to complete your next small-scale household project.
 Despite its compact aluminum frame, the oversized podium and the built-in utility tray in the top cap offer plenty of foot room and storage space to get comfortable mid-air, whether you’re hanging wall art or Christmas stockings.
 A limited lifetime warranty is included to protect you from workmanship or material defects.

 BEST A-FRAME LADDER: Louisville Ladder 6-Foot Fiberglass Ladder

 This sturdy, six-foot-tall fiberglass frame is ideal for both indoor and outdoor jobs.
 Its design details—such as heavy-duty, impact-resistant, non-marring shoes—earn this 300-pound-capacity A-frame ladder high marks.
 Beyond the basics, the molded storage top stands out for being able to hold paint cans, screwdrivers, fasteners—taking strain out of tasks like painting and cleaning.